 Choose Our Battery Defense Attorney in Utah

-If you need assistance with payments, check out our payment arrangement services.
+If you need assistance with payments, check out our Criminal Defense Lawyer Legal Fees page.
 We also give discounts to those in the military.
 Contact Wasatch Defense Lawyers in Salt Lake City, Utah today or call 801-980-9965 to speak with one of our hardworking lawyers.
-We are ready to tackle your battery and assault charge as your preferred battery defense attorney
+We are ready to tackle your battery and assault charge as your preferred battery defense attorney.